GDSC-KIIT/Find-Ride-App/README.md

 # Find-Ride-App/Webapp
+Introducing a new platoform to book a cab, auto, rickshaw, toto or any other passenger carrying vehicle.
 # Working:
 1. It is a web app and an app.
 It will contain 2 buttons named Check and Drivers.
 2. If clicked on Check, the page will show the list of auto, rickshaw, Toto and taxi drivers within the radius of 3 km.